 2) Posted over the safe deposit boxes, and

 3) Placed on the inside lid of the safe deposit box tray.
 The dollar amount stated must be the same as the state statute.

 Note: You can also download the sample safe deposit box card from here.

 Safe Deposit Box Keys: Guest keys for boxes are to be kept in a locked key cabinet until issued.
-The key to this cabinet is to be on the MOD/designate key ring at all times.
-The property's control key is not to be kept
+The key to this cabinet is to be on the MOD/designated key ring at all times.
+The property’s control key is not to be kept

 1) in a drawer.